 - I/O psychology classes are taught by active I/O professionals who bring working expertise to the classroom through theories, research, and practice in the field.

-- Courses are available on campus, online, and in a hybrid modality.
+- Courses for Industrial Organizational Psychology degree are available on campus, online, and in a hybrid modality.

 - Ample practicum site placement network for on-campus program students.
 On the other hand, online students can participate in applied research projects.